artem-zinnatullin/KEEP/proposals/stdlib/result.md

 The `Result` class is not designed to be used directly as the result type of general functions and such use produces an error (see [Limitations](#limitations)).

-In general, if some API requires its callers to handle failures locally (immediately around or next to the invocation), then it should use nullable types, when these failures do not carry additional business meaning, or domain-specific data types to represent its successful results and failures with any additional business-related data that is needed to process these failures.
+In general, if some API requires its callers to handle errors locally (immediately around or next to the invocation), then it should use nullable types, when these errors do not carry additional business meaning, or domain-specific data types to represent its ok results and errors with any additional business-related data that is needed to process these errors.

 Consider this hypothetical API design: